bobpattersonjr/workmux/README.md

 - `-p, --prompt <text>`: Provide an inline prompt that will be written to `PROMPT.md` in the new worktree and automatically passed to AI agent panes (mutually exclusive with `--prompt-file`).
-- `--prompt-file <path>`: Provide a path to a file whose contents will be used as the prompt (mutually exclusive with `--prompt`).
+- `-P, --prompt-file <path>`: Provide a path to a file whose contents will be used as the prompt (mutually exclusive with `--prompt`).

 **What happens:**